Bundaberg Regional Airport

 - an adjacent privately developed Business and Residential Airpark, both with airside and landside access

-- the Regional Aerial Emergency Services Headquarters; being the base for the Royal Flying Doctors Service and the AGL Action Helicopter Rescue Service.
+- the Regional Aerial Emergency Services Headquarters; being the base for the Royal Flying Doctors Service and the RACQ Helicopter Rescue Service.

 The future development of the Precinct will provide the region with employment, skill enhancement, business development and global opportunities, technological advancements, and will contribute to the region's growing tourism industry.
 Investment into the industry will further develop the existing aviation and aerospace supply chain, in turn, having a positive economic impact on the whole of the Wide Bay Burnett region.